Database Explorer

 $table->where('id', [1, 2, 3]); // WHERE `id` IN (1, 2, 3)

-// Placeholder ? can be used without an operator:
+// You can also use the placeholder ? without an operator:

 $table->where('id ?', 1); // WHERE `id` = 1

-The method also handles negative conditions and empty arrays correctly:
+The method correctly handles negative conditions and empty arrays:

 $table->where('id', []); // WHERE `id` IS NULL AND FALSE -- finds nothing